warp-contracts/wrc/contracts/atomic-nft/README.md

 # 🦀 Atomic NFT

 This is a Warp standard for Atomic NFT contract.
+The idea of Atomic NFT is that we create a single transaction with asset file, metadata and contract itself.
+One id points to both - contract and asset.
+The asset is put in the data field of the contract and initial state is put ij the tags (by default initial state is placed in the data field).

 ## Install dependencies